oakleyb/commonplace/_posts/skeena/2013-05-03-the-return-of-the-medeek.md

 Up there in the peaks of Stegyawden, who knows how long ago, mountain goats once took the form of men.
 They invited the people of Dimlahamid to a great feast.
 It was a ruse to prepare for the avenging of an injustice that had been done to them by a group of young hunters years before.
 When everyone had settled down to the feast, a great one-horned goat appeared.
 The story ends with heaps of bodies at the foot of Stegyawden.

 It’s a complicated story involving sacrilege and cruelty, but the thing to keep your eye on is that one young man was spared by the one-horned goat chief, and this man had been a boy when he’d spared the goat chief from slaughter years before.
 He’d marked the goat by rubbing its head in red ocher; that’s how he could tell it was the same goat.
-The moral of the story could be put this way: You do not want to mess with this place.
+The moral of the story could be put this way: you do not want to mess with this place.

 Pull in at a New Hazelton truck stop, and you can hear it in people’s voices.
 It’s the same back in Smithers as it is down at Prince Rupert.
 Ask about the place.
 People will start talking about the mountains, the salmon, or the forests, and right away in their voices you will notice a kind of inflection, something along the spectrum running from reverence to pride to melancholy.
 It’s not what you would call environmentalism.
 It’s gone beyond that now.
 Among the far-flung descendants of the people of Dimlahamid, so it is too now among the people who have only lately come to call the Skeena Country their home.
 White people are very much a part of it now.
 They’re not just *umshewa*, driftwood, anymore.